bomonike/bomonike.github.io/aws-kiro.md

 <a name="Steering"></a>

-## Steering specs
+## Project-specific Steering specs

    * https://www.youtube.com/watch?v=Ap0tXXvyn3k by Allie Fortman, GTM
    <br /><br />

    REMEMBER: Agentic AI is goal-driven.
 Programming code is procedure-driven.

-1. Add into the "steering" folder .md (markdown) files <strong>foundational steering files</strong> from the Steering section in the Kiro panel.
+1. In the "steering" folder .md (markdown) files <strong>foundational steering files</strong> from the Steering section in the Kiro panel.
 Click the Generate Steering Docs button, or click the + button and select the Foundation steering files option

    * product.md (Product Overview) - Defines the product's purpose, target users, key features, and business objectives.
 This helps Kiro understand the "why" behind technical decisions and suggest solutions aligned with your product goals.

+   * structure.md (Project Structure) - Outlines file organization, naming conventions, import patterns, and architectural decisions.
+This ensures generated code fits seamlessly into your existing codebase.

    * tech.md (Technology Stack) - Documents your chosen frameworks, libraries, development tools, and technical constraints.
 When Kiro suggests implementations, it will prefer your established stack over alternatives.

-   * structure.md (Project Structure) - Outlines file organization, naming conventions, import patterns, and architectural decisions.
-This ensures generated code fits seamlessly into your existing codebase.
+   Additionally:

    * AGENTS.md provides steering directives.
 This does not support inclusion modes and are always included.

 1. Add into the "steering" folder .md (markdown) files that define your team's own <strong>standards and conventions</strong> (context) for building apps.
 So <a target="_blank" href="https://builder.aws.com/content/35ciE341oLnIjDbpGsVRvIGfMCf/mastering-kiro-steering-a-complete-guide-to-context-aware-ai-development">master it</a>.

+   * Strategies (Installed): Framework-based strategies from the library

+   * Custom: Team-specific custom steering documents

    "KIRO automatically shows which steering documents are being included in your conversation, giving you full visibility into the context being applied.*"